jonlpersson/ed-latimore/site/_posts/2020-06-15-5-lessons-from-working-at-a-homeless-shelter.md

 ***\[Note: If you're looking to get into a home after doing time in prison and you're having difficulty, this is a great resource on [securing housing after incarceration.](https://www.bankrate.com/insurance/homeowners-insurance/secure-housing-after-incarceration/&#41;){: target="_blank" rel="noopener"}\]***

-### The problem with being unlikable: how do you become homeless?
+## 2) The problem with being unlikable: how do you become homeless?

 Here’s a question to ponder.
 Imagine that you suddenly lost your place to live.
 What would you do?
 If you’re like most people, your basic plan would consist of finding a new place to live and in the meantime, staying with a friend or relative.

 Well if you’re like many of the guys at the homeless shelter, you won’t be able to get a new place when they run background checks.
 Even if you could get a new place, it’s going to be extremely difficult to get a job to pay rent.
 So naturally, you’d just stay with friends or relatives until you figure it out.

-Except these guys.
+Except for these guys.
 They can’t because their friends and relatives have deserted them.
 I heard in more than a few intake interviews that friends and family deserted these guys after failed promises and multiple imprisonments.

 We’d like to believe that those we care for will be there for us through thick and thin, but EVERYONE has a breaking point.
 Clearly, the families of these men had reached theirs and were willing to let them live on the street.

-### The difference between minimalism and poverty
+## 3) The difference between minimalism and poverty

 I cut up on minimalism a lot because I believe it’s most people justifying a lack of ambition or grit.